saimoon/saimoon.github.io/_posts/2016-06-23-linux-networking-an-internal-insight.markdown

 The `.ndo_open` callback function is interesting:

 * Create Rx ring buffer

+The Rx ring buffer is the queue that store network packets received from wire.
+They are written directly from NIC using DMA.
+If packets from network arrives faster than they are processed, the queue will be filled, and when full, new packets will be dropped.

 {% highlight c %}
 #define NUM_RX_DESC	256U  /* Number of Rx descriptor registers */